whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/population_structure.md

 )
 ```

-You should see there is a great deal of population structure!
-The different population groups definitely have different
+You should see there is a great deal of population structure - the different population groups definitely have different
 ancestral backgrounds.

 :::tip Note